EvaBroberg/Kiddozz/TECHNICAL_DOCUMENTATION.md

 *   **Navigation**: Jetpack Navigation Compose
 *   **Asynchronous Operations**: Kotlin Coroutines & Flow
 *   **Networking**: Retrofit (if using a custom backend) or Firebase SDKs

+## 4. Database Partitioning

+The `kid_absences` table is partitioned by year for performance and archival purposes.
+See [backend/docs/absences_partitioning.md](backend/docs/absences_partitioning.md) for detailed information about:

+- How partitioning works
+- Archival procedures
+- Performance benefits
+- Troubleshooting guide
 *   **Image Loading**: Coil or Glide
 *   **Local Storage**: Room (for caching or offline data), Android SharedPreferences (for settings)
 *   **Calendar Integration**: Google Calendar API